jaegertracing/documentation/content/docs/1.49/architecture.md

 ### Agent

 {{< warning >}}
-**jaeger-agent** is deprecated.
-The OpenTelemetry data can be sent directly to the Jaeger backend, or the OpenTelemetry Collector can be used as agent.
+**jaeger-agent** is [deprecated](https://github.com/jaegertracing/jaeger/issues/4739).
+The OpenTelemetry data can be sent from the OpenTelemetry SDKs (equiped with OTLP exporters) directly to **jaeger-collector**.
+Alternatively, use the OpenTelemetry Collector as a local agent.
 {{< /warning >}}

 **jaeger-agent** is a network daemon that listens for spans sent over UDP, which are batched and sent to the collector.
 It is designed to be deployed to all hosts as an infrastructure component.
-The agent abstracts the routing and discovery of the collectors away from the client.
+The agent abstracts the routing and discovery of the collectors away from the client. **jaeger-agent** is **not** a required component.

-**jaeger-agent** is **not** a required component.
-For example, when your applications are instrumented with OpenTelemetry, the SDKs can be configured to forward the trace data directly to **jaeger-collector**.

 ### Collector